Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Implementation

 The parameters used in the algorithm are stated here.
 If the associated loss function is used, LEG weight $\beta_1 = 5$, HAND weight $\beta_2 = 1$ for matching parameter domain, landmark mismatch energy weight $\beta_3 = 1$.
 At the beginning of the first stage in the optimization process, number of epochs $E = 10000$, batch sizes $B_\mathcal{X} = B_\mathcal{W} = 1024$, LEG parameter $\sigma = 0.5$, HAND parameters $\alpha_{initial} = 2$, $\alpha_{final} = 20$.
 We bound the parameters by $\sigma_{min} = 0.001$, $\alpha_{max} = 100$, $E_{min} = 1000$.

-Networks of difference sizes are used for varying levels of difficulty.
-For the experiments on shape matching, we use the parametrization networks with simple architecture shown in Figure \ref{fig: shape matching net} and no $\lambda_{inv}$ net is involved.
-The other experiments use larger fully-connected neural networks to model the parametrization functions and $\lambda_{inv}$ functions, with architecture shown in Figure \ref{fig: neural net arch}.
+Networks of difference sizes are used for varying levels of difficulty, and their structure is illustrated in Figure \ref{fig: neural net arch}.
+In the experiments in Section \ref{sec: plane shape deform}, a shape deforming network, shown in the top of Figure \ref{fig: neural net arch}, is used in optimizing only HAND and no LEG is involved.
+In Sections \ref{sec: FB surf param}, free-boundary parametrizations are performed, and in Sections \ref{sec: DC surf param}, \ref{sec: DLC surf param}, surface parametrization experiments optimizing both HAND and LEG are carried.
+Larger fully-connected neural networks to model the parametrization functions, the middle one in Figure \ref{fig: neural net arch}, and $\lambda_{inv}$ functions, the bottom one in Figure \ref{fig: neural net arch}, are used.
 In the networks, the sine function is used as the activation, except for the output layers.
-No activation is needed for parametrization nets, while the softplus function is used to activate the last layer of the $\lambda_{inv}$ nets so that the output is always positive.
+No activation is needed for the output layer of the parametrization nets, while the softplus function is used to activate the last layer of the $\lambda_{inv}$ nets so that the output is always positive.
 The minimization is done by stochastic gradient descent with RMSprop \cite{tieleman2012lecture} with parameters $\alpha = 0.99$, a learning rate of $0.0001$, with a momentum of $0.9$.
 All the weights and biases in the networks are randomly initialized, and hence the initial mappings and $\lambda_{inv}$ values.